aamnah/notes/src/posts/mechanical_keyboard_notes.md

 [watch this](https://www.youtube.com/watch?v=hdds7D-vW9s)

 The plan: buy an existing cheap mechanical keyboard with RGB and swap the swicthes and keycaps.
-You would not need the casing, plate, PCB and cable
+You would not need the casing, plate, PCB and cable.
+Instead of buying a $160 something kit (the fancy ones, like R2 Zephyr 65%, cost $600. yikes.
+Keycult No. 2 Classic is $885, Keycult No. 2 Rev. 1 is $900.. wow.) and getting it shipped and paying for shipping as well, i could just get a cheap mech keyboard (\$30-50) with cheap switches and swap it.
+KBDfans sells just the PCB for \$35 minimum, excluding shipping

 - [T-DAGGER Bora T-TGK315 - 87-key TKL](https://www.t-dagger.com/collections/keyboard/products/t-dagger-bora-t-tgk315-gaming-mechanical-keyboard-rgb-backlighting) (Rs.
 5900)
 - [T-DAGGER Destroyer T-TGK305-G - 104-key](https://www.t-dagger.com/collections/keyboard/products/t-dagger-destroyer-t-tgk305-gaming-mechanical-keyboard) (Rs.
 5420, [used - 3500](https://www.olx.com.pk/item/t-dagger-mechanical-keyboard-tgk-305-destroyer-iid-1009368900))